acfthomson/PyBer_Analysis/README.md

 Average fares per driver are lower in urban areas.
 Urban fares are 58% cheaper than suburban fares and 70% cheaper than rural fares.

+## Summary
+It is recommended PyBer conduct this analysis with rider demographics, such as poplution, age range, and gender, as this could impact analysis.
+PyBer would also benefit from conducting this analysis periodically in order to determine if more or less drivers are needed in a particular area.
+Additionally, times of day, holidays, and events could also impact PyBer's trend and pattern analysis.